All Episodes

 1-800-282-2882 is the number if you'd like to be part of the program.

-It came to my attention via Stephen Haywood at Power Line.
+It came to my attention via Stephen Haywood at Powerline.

 It's not enough that you have a simple difference of political philosophy or policy.

-Um the left also has to establish, as they used to do in the old Soviet Union, that you are somehow also a mental defective of some kind.
+The left also has to establish, as they used to do in the old Soviet Union, that you are somehow also a mental defective of some kind.

-There's all kinds of there's all kinds of things like this.
+There's all kinds of things like this.

 And they always get a lot of play in the respectable press.